 Tweet, Follow me

-Articles, Apps, Columns, Books, Broadcasts; Leader in family travel writing about the topic for 20+ years; Columnist/Blogger Adventure Living; BellaOnline.com; Former USA TODAY travel editor/producer
+Articles, Apps, Columns, Books, Broadcasts; Leader in family travel for 20+ years; Columnist/Blogger Adventure Living; BellaOnline.com; Former USA TODAY travel editor/ digital producer

 Highly respected family travel expert, Candyce H. Stapen has authored 30 travel guide books—including two for National Geographic– developed FamilyiTrips apps, written 2,800+ travel articles for a variety of outlets, appeared on the TODAY Show and other broadcasts to talk about travel.